-In certain intelligence tasks, AI has already surpassed human capabilities.
-For example, deep learning algorithms reduced image-labeling error rates on ImageNet-a dataset developed by Stanford researchers that comprises over 10 million images-from over 30% in 2010 to less than 5% in 2016, reaching 2.2% by 2017, significantly outperforming the human error rate of approximately 5% (Brynjolfsson et al., 2018).
-Furthermore, in tasks involving logical-mathematical intelligence, linguistic intelligence, and natural discriminative intelligence, employing AI is substantially cheaper than hiring skilled workers (Bao et al., 2024).
+For example, deep learning algorithms reduced image-labeling error rates on ImageNet-a dataset developed by Stanford researchers that comprises over 10 million images-from over 30% in 2010 to less than 5% in 2016, reaching 2.2% by 2017 and significantly outperforming the human error rate of approximately 5% (Brynjolfsson et al., 2018).
+Furthermore, in tasks involving logical and mathematical intelligence, linguistic intelligence, and natural discriminative intelligence, employing AI is substantially cheaper than hiring skilled workers (Bao et al., 2024).

-However, some scholars contend that AI cannot replicate human-like creativity.
 Searle (1980) maintains that intentionality emerges from the causal properties of the brain and cannot be duplicated merely through the execution of computer programs.
 Consequently, Searle argues that strong AI, relying solely on programs without intrinsic causal powers, cannot achieve genuine cognition.
 Felin and Holweg (2024) argue that AI, as a data-driven predictive tool, is inherently backward-looking and imitative, lacking the theory-driven causal reasoning and forward-looking capacities intrinsic to human cognition, thus incapable of generating authentic novelty or original knowledge.
-Yao et al. (2024) highlight concerns regarding the potential marginalization of human creativity resulting from generative AI and analyzes the competitive dynamics and equilibrium between human- and AI-generated content.
+Yao et al. (2024) highlight concerns regarding the potential marginalization of human creativity resulting from generative AI and analyze the competitive dynamics and equilibrium between human-generated and AI-generated content.

-To explore the roles of AI and humans in innovation, we divide the innovation process into two sequential stages, as illustrated in Figure 1.
-The first stage involves AI collecting, organizing, and refining vast amounts of existing knowledge to generate the refined knowledge necessary for innovation.
-This process aligns with the ancient philosophy that "simplicity is the ultimate sophistication."
+collecting, organizing, and refining vast amounts of existing knowledge to generate the refined knowledge necessary for innovation.
 Such a task cannot be accomplished by the brain alone.
-On the one hand, the brain is decentralized, and each individual is constrained by physiological limits that hinder their ability to synthesize, analyze, and organize high-dimensional knowledge.
+Each individual brain is constrained by physiological limits that hinder its ability to synthesize, analyze, and organize high-dimensional knowledge.
 In contrast, AI, supported by parallel processing chip architectures, is capable of handling these tasks efficiently.
-On the other hand, even if the brain could process existing knowledge, its efficiency would be significantly lower, and relying solely on it to manage vast amounts of information is restrictive.
+Even if the brain could process existing knowledge, its efficiency would be significantly lower, and relying solely on it to manage vast amounts of information is restrictive.